 Leave for Victims of Certain Crimes

-Employees notify the responsible administrator/supervisor of their absence according to college, campus, or administrative unit procedures.
+Employees must notify the responsible administrator/supervisor of their absence according to college, campus, or administrative unit procedures.

 Leave to Attend School Conferences and Activities